ivanhan0511/ivan-blog/README.md

 ## REPOSITORY ON GITHUB

-Create a normal repository, like "ivan-blog" as example
+Create a new repository, like "ivan-blog" as example

-Create a respository, must with `<username>.github.io`
+And then create a another new respository, must with `<username>.github.io`